jethornton/flexgui/docs/source/designer.rst

 After dragging a widget into the window make sure you use the correct objectName for that widget.
 For example the E Stop button is called estop_pb.

+.. note:: Each object name must be unique, designer will not allow duplicate names

 Save the GUI in the configuration directory where you launch LinuxCNC.